Noettie/End-to-End-automated-CI-CD-Pipeline-utilizing-GitOps-PART-ONE/README.md

 ## First part of the project is the Continous Integration Job

 ### Work flow:
-> Developer commits code to github.
+1. Developer commits code to github
-> Jenkins checks out code and runs script on Jenkinsfile.
+2. Jenkins checks out code and runs script on Jenkinsfile.
-> Jenkins builds docker image.
+3. Jenkins builds docker image.
-> Jenkins pushes image to docker registry.
+4. Jenkins pushes image to docker registry.

 ## Prerequisites: